iPsychonaut/EGAP/README.md

 - **Improved Error Handling**: Develop robust error detection and user-friendly feedback.
 - **Integration with Additional Sequencing Platforms**:
   - Support for ONT input only and ONT input with Reference sequence.
-  - **Future PacBio Support**: Capability to use PacBio data (SRA, directory, or FASTQ) in any combination (solo or with Reference sequence, ONT input, or Illumina input).

 ## References

 This pipeline was modified from two of the following pipelines: